MarneeDear/BDD-starter-kit/README.md

 4. Create a virtual environment.
 Follow the link above if you don't know how to do that.
 I like to put my virtual environment folders in the same folder as my project.
 5. Clone this repo
 6. Activate your virtualenv
-8. pip install of the requirements (this will install them in your activated virtual environment only)
+8. pip install all of the requirements (this will install them in your activated virtual environment only)

     a. ```pip install -r requirements.txt```